 If you drive in the U.S., you simply have to have car insurance.
 It’s the law.
 (Even residents of New Hampshire, the only state which technically does not require residents to carry insurance, must prove they could pay damages if they cause a wreck.)
 According to ASIRT, over 37,000 people die in car crashes every year in the U.S., 2.3 million are injured or disabled, and these crashes cost the country over $230 billion annually — insurance is intended to protect drivers (and their property) from these risks.
 So what happens if you get caught driving without insurance?
-The Zebra’s licensed insurance agent and adviser Neil Richardson says you’ll likely face the following four consequences of driving without a license:
+The Zebra’s licensed insurance agent and adviser Neil Richardson says you’ll likely face the following four consequences:

 1: You’ll Get a Ticket